 Spare your wallet and your waistline!
 Making snow cones at home is a simple and tasty activity that the whole family can enjoy.
 A snow cone is the perfect treat for parties, BBQs, and family night.
 Check out the machines on this list to make your own refreshing and customizable desserts all summer long.

 Use the healthiest water to whip up snow cones without breaking the bank.
-Check out my recommendations for the best water ionizers under $1000.
+Check out my recommendations for the best water ionizers for the money0.

 For more frosty fun, see this post on the best ice cream maker for non-dairy ice cream.
 You might also like this post on the six ice cream scoops that are also great for portioning out cookie dough.